-5.5 Looked after children, previously looked after children and care Leavers
+5.6 Looked after children, previously looked after children and care leavers

-- Chevening School Nursery recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable. - Where the setting believes a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the Front Door.
+- Chevening School Nursery recognises the common reason for children becoming looked after is as a result of abuse, neglect and/or exploitation and a previously looked after child also potentially remains vulnerable. - Where a child is looked after, the DSL will hold details of the social worker.

-5.6 Members of the community who are Lesbian, Gay, Bi, or Trans (LGBT)
+5.7 Children who are Lesbian, Gay, Bisexual, or Gender Questioning/Trans (LGBT)